Henry Morgentaler: Other provinces and Canada

 "The decision of a woman to terminate her pregnancy falls within the class of protected decisions [because it will have] profound psychological, economic and social consequences for the pregnant woman ...
-The right to reproduce or not to reproduce ... is properly perceived as an integral part of modern woman’s struggle to assert her dignity and worth as a human being ...
+The right to reproduce or not to reproduce ... is properly perceived as an integral part of modern woman's struggle to assert her dignity and worth as a human being ...
 The purpose of [section 251] is to take the decision away from the woman and give it to a committee."

 Thus the court concurred with Morgentaler's reasoning.
 The Supreme Court ruling essentially ended all criminal restrictions that singled out abortion in Canada for special treatment, leaving it to be governed by Canada's laws concerning medical practice.
 The Canada Health Act, provincial medical regulations, and health insurance restrictions still applied.
 In particular, provinces could refuse to pay for clinic abortions; but they could not demand that TACs be used to screen the procedures for approval, nor could they forbid abortion outright.
 Morgentaler has described this as the happiest day of his life.

 The courts also reviewed various attempts by provinces and municipalities to use laws about medical services to restrict or hamper the ability of pregnant women to exercise a right of choice.
 All such attempts were denied by the courts.
 Anti-abortion forces resorted to political attempts to deny funding to private abortion clinics and to ban the establishment of clinics within provinces.

 In 1989, Nova Scotia took one day to pass a law that banned abortions and some other procedures such as liposuction outside hospitals, making all clinic abortions illegal or at least unfunded.
 Morgentaler opened a clinic, supposedly to interview clients for abortions outside the province.
 Then he announced that he had performed abortions there.
-The government laid charge of violating the Nova Scotia Medical Services Act, 1989.
+The government laid a charge of violating the Nova Scotia Medical Services Act, 1989.
 Nova Scotia then sought an injunction to stop Morgentaler from performing clinic abortions.
 The injunction was granted on the ground that there was an overwhelming need to ensure that provincial laws are respected.
 It rejected the argument that the Supreme Court's 1988 decision in R. v.
 Morgentaler prohibited provinces from passing laws that simply made clinic abortions illegal.

 To fight the charges and the injunction, Morgentaler challenged the constitutionality of the Nova Scotia Medical Services Act.
 In 1993, the case came before the Supreme Court of Canada.
 The province argued that it was combating the privatization of health services.
 The court, however, unanimously struck down that part of the Act that forbade procedures in clinics.
 Justice John Sopinka wrote the decision, which agreed that these abortion regulations were not a valid provincial regulation of hospitals and medicine, but an invalid criminal law: only the federal government can make criminal law.
 As a result, all of the regulations were struck down, including the ones not dealing with abortion, which the court called a smokescreen for the province's true purpose of stopping women from having abortions.
 (See R. v.
 Morgentaler (1993).)